Floorp-Projects/Floorp-Portable-v2/README.md

 ## License

-MIT License.
-See `LICENSE` for more details.
+Mozilla Public License 2.0 See `LICENSE` for more details.

 ## Credits